EdamAme-x/EdamAme-x/README.md

 05/any : Learn several frameworks(React, Vue, Node.js, etc) and Library.

-06/any : I'm learning angular.
+06/any : I'm learning angular, svelte, fresh, deno.
 Also actively participating in Liberluna projects.

+07/any : I'll try to make various things.

 I still don't quite understand how to use github.
 I am not very active on github, so it would be helpful if you could come to Liberluna's OC (on line).